UHF (film): Casting

-Fran Drescher was cast as Pamela Finklestein, for her established comedy and for her nasally voice that made a humorous contrast for a news anchor.
+Fran Drescher was cast as Pamela Finklestein, for her established comedy and for her nasally, New York-accented voice that made a humorous contrast for a news anchor.
 The producers considered Jerry Seinfeld for the role of George's friend Bob Speck, but he turned it down.
 David Bowe, a long-time Yankovic fan, easily fit the role during auditions.
 Philo's role was inspired by Joel Hodgson's stand-up routines with homemade inventions and deadpan comedy.
 Hodgson declined the role because he felt he was not a good actor and he was also working on Mystery Science Theater 3000.
 Crispin Glover was approached for the role, but only wanted to play a used car salesman.
-As the producers sought other actors, their casting agent Cathy Henderson suggested Anthony Geary, who had gained popularity on General Hospital.
+As the producers sought other actors, their casting agent, Cathy Henderson, suggested Anthony Geary, who had gained popularity on General Hospital.
 Geary wanted the role as a fan of Yankovic, and as completely opposite from his normal acting.

 Kuni was conceived for Gedde Watanabe, while Yankovic created the role of the clumsy shop teacher for Emo Philips, a close friend of his.
-Ginger Baker of the rock band Cream volunteered to audition for the role of the hobo, but Yankovic and the production team found Vance Colvig Jr. as a better fit.
-Levey appears as Mahatma Gandhi in the spoof segment Gandhi II.
+Ginger Baker of the rock band, Cream, volunteered to audition for the role of the hobo, but Yankovic and the production team found Vance Colvig, Jr. as a better fit.
+Levey appears as Mahatma Gandhi in the spoof segment, Gandhi II.

 After Trinidad Silva performed his primary scenes, he was to return for the yet-unfilmed telethon scenes; however, he was killed by a drunken driver on July 31, 1988.
 The filmmakers were too grief-stricken to use body doubles and changed the telethon.

 Sylvester Stallone had initially agreed to a cameo appearance in the final act, where Newman imagines himself as a John Rambo-type soldier on a mission to rescue Stanley Spadowski, but Stallone ultimately declined.